moov-io/metro2/CONTRIBUTING.md

 # Contributing

 Wow, we really appreciate that you even looked at this section!
-We are trying to make the worlds best atomic building blocks for financial services that accelerate innovation in banking and we need your help!
+We are trying to make the world's best atomic building blocks for financial services that accelerate innovation in banking and we need your help!

 You only have a fresh set of eyes once!
 The easiest way to contribute is to give feedback on the documentation that you are reading right now.
 This can be as simple as sending a message to our Google Group with your feedback or updating the markdown in this documentation and issuing a pull request.